Laws and regulations in Sweden

 Municipalities in Sweden may have their own regulations that complement national legislation.
 These may include specific emission limits and treatment requirements and are compiled on each municipality's website.

-The Water Framework Directive
+The Water Framework Directive (2000/60/EC)

 The EU Water Framework Directive, adopted in 2000, aims to protect and improve the quality of all water resources within the EU.
-According to the directive, member states are required to take measures to ensure that all water bodies achieve 'good status' by 2027.
+Under the directive, Member States are required to take measures to ensure that all water bodies achieve “good status” by 2027.
 This includes reducing pollution, improving water quality, and ensuring sustainable water use.
-The directive also requires that all point and diffuse sources of pollution affecting water quality be regulated and controlled through effective treatment methods and environmental legislation.
-The directive promotes integrated water resource management and encourages EU member states to develop and implement action programs to achieve long-term sustainability in water use and protection.

-Read more here: EU Water Framework Directive
+Read more here: The Water Framework Directive

-Industrial Emissions Directive
+The Industrial Emissions Directive (IED, 2010/75/EU)

 Read more here: Industrial Emissions Directive